ProximoSrl/ProximoSrl.github.io/_posts/2014-09-22-configuration.md

 });
 {% endhighlight %}

-If I specify a wrong string *13,24,3O9* in configuration file (there is an O letter instead of zero in last number), I got this exception.

-***Error during usage of configuration 'coefficientList' - Config location: http://localhost/Jarvis/Debug/config.json - error: The value 3O9 is not a number.
-I'm expecting a comma separated list of integer.***
+If a wrong string *13,24,3O9* is found in configuration file (there is an O letter instead of zero in last number), the system will log this message: ***Error during usage of configuration 'coefficientList' - Config location: http://localhost/Jarvis/Debug/config.json - error: The value 3O9 is not a number.
+I'm expecting a comma separated list of integer.***.
+As a general rule you can adopt a little variant of one of the rule of [Code for the maintainer](http://c2.com/cgi/wiki?CodeForTheMaintainer)

+>
+Always code as if the person who ends up installing your software is a violent psychopath who knows where you live!

 Next post will deal on: *Where do you specify location of config file?*